agmoss/iced-iot/README.md

 ## Design Philosophy
 Iced IoT is a low overhead and robust IoT solution.
 The user can add facilities and devices of any variety on the IoT hub with minimal configuration.
 Added devices are instantly visible on the web app for tracking and analytics.

 The platform is a series of microservices that can be independently scaled and maintained.
-All application services are dockerized and running as container instances in Azure.
 The entire platform is written in JavaScript with heavy use of non-blocking async code.
 The React front end is an MVC style app with presentation and container components.
+All application services are dockerized and running as container instances in Azure.
+Continous integration and delivery is handled via CircleCI.

 ## Platform Architecture
 <div align="center">